MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-sau-qr-code.md

 > [!NOTE]
 > For create customer order transactions, the total receipt amount is calculated as the sum of total amounts of all transaction lines with the Carry-out delivery mode.

 The QR code can be validated using the tools provided by Zakat, Tax and Customs Authority (ZATCA).
-For more details on the electronic invoicing requirements and QR code validation capabilities, visit the [E-Invocing portal by ZATCA](https://zatca.gov.sa/en/E-Invoicing/Pages/default.aspx).
+For more details on the electronic invoicing requirements and QR code validation capabilities, visit the [E-Invoicing portal by ZATCA](https://zatca.gov.sa/en/E-Invoicing/Pages/default.aspx).

 ## Set up QR codes

-In order to be able to generate QR codes and print them on receipts for Saudi Arabia, you need to make the following steps:
+To generate QR codes and print them on receipts for Saudi Arabia, you need to make the following steps:

 1. Configure custom fields so that they can be used in receipt formats for sales receipts.
 1. Configure receipt formats.
 1. Enable Commerce runtime extensions.